Holman Williams

 Holman Williams (January 30, 1915 in Pensacola, Florida – July 15, 1967) was a world welterweight and middleweight boxing contender.
-Williams is a member of the infamous Murderers' Row, a group of black fighters who were never able to get a world title shot.
+Williams is a member of the infamous Murderers' Row, a group of highly skilled black fighters who were never able to get a world title shot.

 Boxing career

 Williams began boxing as an amateur in 1928 as a bantamweight and had a successful 38-bout career.
 In 1932 he turned pro as a featherweight and would eventually be recognized as one of the most clever welterweights and middleweights of his era.

 In his career Williams fought in the Lightweight, welterweight and middleweight divisions, he fought notable champions and contenders such as Cocoa Kid, Charley Burley, Eddie Booker, Bob Satterfield, Archie Moore, Marcel Cerdan and Jake LaMotta.

 When the World Colored Middleweight Championship was revived in the early 1940s, Charley Burley, who had been the colored welterweight champ, fought Williams for the title on 14 August 14, 1942 Burley won on a 9th-round TKO, the first time Williams was stopped in his career.
 Williams won the title on a decision in their rematch on 16 October 1942, then lost the title on 15 January 1943 to the Cocoa Kid in a 12-round decision.

 Williams retired with a record of 146–31–11 with 36 knockouts with 1 no contest.